Borderlander103/100-days-of-code/log.md

 **Thoughts:** Very tired from a long day, but managed to do a little.

+---

+### Day 15: September 19, 2018

+**Today's Progress:** Missed four days.
+We had company from out of town.
+Started a new Android course.
+Came up with a couple of apps that I'll develope as I move through the course.

+**Thoughts:** Sorry for the break in the 100 days, but it made sense.

 <!-- # 100 Days Of Code - Log